geshan/geshan.github.com/posts/2020-12-07-software-scalability.md

 ## Software Scalability dev point of view

 Software engineers should know how to write scalable software.
 You should focus on writing code that makes software scalability easy and put it as a priority.
 It is easy to write software that barely works but it is difficult to write tested, maintainable code that also scales very well.
-Below are a a few things that can help you to write more scalable software.
+Below are a few things that can help you to write more scalable software.

 ### Scalable software with efficient code